meain/vim-searcher/README.md

 ## Keymaps

-Inside the googler buffer, you can
+Inside the searcher buffer, you can

 * `c` - copy url to clipboard
 * `m` - copy url in a markdown format - `[search_term](url)`